 For others, a straight remortgage to another lender, calculating the cost of any early repayment charges, may well be enough to ease the burden or simply extending the term of your Mortgage.

 If you still have any other questions on mortgage payment holidays or want general Mortgage Advice in Birmingham, give us a call today.
 We want to help you and your mortgage journey through these tough few months ahead.
-Speak to an experienced Mortgage Advisor in Birmingham today.
+Speak to a Specialist Mortgage Advisor in Birmingham today.

 This article was originally published on 30th March 2020 and as of the 20th May 2020 the property market has now resumed and this information has become outdated.
 Everything was 100% accurate at the date that this article was published.